salesforce/codeceptjs-bdd/README.md

 ### Work with Shadow Elements
 Assuming you've enabled the Shadow DOM Support thru the CLI framework setup.

-Let's say you want to fill field on Shadow element on this Lighting Web Components page: https://recipes.lwc.dev/
+Let's say you want to fill field on Shadow element on this Lighting Web Components page: https://recipes.lwc.dev/.
+You aren't required to provide the DOM Hierarchy in this frameowrk and still it will find the elements thru Webdriver (Playwright has a default support).
+Meaning, it provies you the Playwright parity with Webdriver and same tests can run on both.
+So, all you need is to provide any unique element as shown below,

 ```
 I.fillField('ui-input input','codeceptjs-bdd')